Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Where deer are concerned, there is both good news and bad news.
-The bad news is that no plant is 100% deer proof.
-The good news is that there are plants that deer will only eat as a last resort.
+The bad news is that very few plants are 100% deer-proof.
+The good news is that there are some plants that deer will only eat as a last resort.

 In general, deer tend to avoid strongly scented plants like herbs, plants with thick or leathery leaves such as yucca and thorny plants such as holly and thistle.
 Strangely enough, they don't mind the thorns on rose bushes and will happily munch them to the ground.

-Larger, established plants usually recover from mild browsing during the growing season.
+Larger, established plants such as trees and a shrubs usually recover from mild browsing during the growing season.
 Plants that are lightly nibbled by deer during winter dormancy generally recover in the spring.
 When adding new plants to your garden, don't take the word of the nursery from which you purchased them.
-Test their deer resistance yourself by putting them outside in a container for a few days before planting them in your garden to see if your local herd has a taste for them.
+Test their deer resistance yourself by putting them in your yard while still in their container for a few days before planting them in your garden to see if your local herd has a taste for them.

 Sun Loving Plants That Deer Seldom Eat

 For early springtime color, try bulbs like daffodils, hyacinths and Crown Imperials.
 A note of caution: don't plant the Crown Imperials too close to your house.
 The bulbs have a very strong odor even underground.
 The odor is said to resemble fox, but to me it smells like skunk.

 Later in the spring you can use old-fashioned favorites like bleeding heart, columbine, lily of the valley and foxglove.
 All of them come in multiple sizes and colors.
 Even the lily of the valley!
 You can get them in pink instead of the usual white, but beware, the pink ones are very pricey.